Thinking Too Well of Traditions

 March 8, 2023

-[Editor’s note: this is the third blog post featuring the volume “A Cosmopolitan Jurisprudence: Essays in Memory of Patrick Glenn”, edited by Helge Dedek, Cambridge University Press, ASCL Studies in Comparative Law, 2022]
+[Editor’s note: this is the third of four blog posts featuring the volume “A Cosmopolitan Jurisprudence: Essays in Memory of Patrick Glenn”, edited by Helge Dedek, Cambridge University Press, ASCL Studies in Comparative Law, 2022]

 Often the words we use are at the same time commonplace and weightless; we are comfortable using them and they loosely, often usefully, direct the flow of verbal traffic one way or another along paths we and others can understand.
 But they commit us to little.
 ‘Tradition’ is commonly mentioned in that way: something to do with things handed down from the past, but not much more.